-Solar Thermal Catches Up
+Solar Thermal Catching Up

 Solar thermal has been largely forgotten in the clean energy revolution of the last few years.
-The ugly solar water heating units that were popular in the 70’s haven’t change all that much.
+The ugly solar water heating units that were popular in the 1970s haven’t changed all that much.

-Solar Prices Are Coming Way Down
+Solar Prices Coming Down

-Of course the best news in all of this is that its getting more and more affordable every year to buy and build solar power systems.
-When I first started looking into this, solar was expensive and there were zero incentives available.
-Typical prices for a complete system were around $10 per watt.
+The best news is that it’s getting more affordable every year to buy and build solar power systems.
+When I first started looking into this, solar was expensive and there were no incentives available.
+Typical prices for a complete system were about $10 per watt.